 This collection contains interviews with Reimar and Walter Horten that were recorded by David Myhra.

+The majority of the photographs were taken by Constance Stuart Larrabee during her career as a photographer in South Africa, 1941-1945.
 The images document the peoples of South Africa in Basutoland (now Lesotho), Bechuanaland (now Botswana), Johannesburg, Natal province (including an Anglican Mission school, the town of Ixopo, and the south coast), Soweto, Swaziland, Transkei, eastern Transvaal, the Umzimkulu Valley and Zululand.
-Photographs taken by Constance Stuart Larabee during her career as a photographer in South Africa, 1941-1945.

 This collection contains the professional papers of William Curtis Sturtevant and documents his activities as Curator of North American Ethnology at the National Museum of Natural History, his work as the editor-in-chief of the Handbook of North American Indians, his research among the Seminole and Iroquois people, and other professional activities.
 The collection is comprised of books, sound recordings, research and field notes, realia, artifacts, clippings, microfilm, negatives, slides, photographs, manuscripts, correspondence, memorandums, card files, exhibition catalogs, articles, and bibliographies.